Can microneedling cause scars or make the skin worse?

 Is microneedling dangerous for the skin?

 When microneedling is performed correctly, it stimulates the skin's natural healing process.
-Problems mainly arise with incorrect technique, too deep needle depth, or poor hygiene.
+Problems mainly arise from incorrect technique, too deep needle depth, or poor hygiene.
 For a more in-depth review of safety aspects, you can read are there risks with microneedling?

 Can microneedling cause scars?